-Both Parties require owners or operators (hereinafter "operators") of covered facilities to conduct exercises to ensure their oil spill response capability and readiness.
-The Parties agree to cooperate in scheduling, planning, conducting, and evaluating such exercises, including operatorinitiated exercises, equipment deployment exercises, and government-initiated exercises to the extent practicable.
-BSEE will implement the objectives of the National Preparedness and Response Exercise Program (NPREP) that serve as a guide for conducting exercises.1 ADEC will implement the drills and exercise objectives as described in the ADEC Oil Spill Response Exercise Guidance, which builds upon NPREP and is modeled after the Homeland Security Exercise and Evaluation Program.
+Both Parties require owners or operators (hereinafter, "operators") of covered facilities to conduct exercises to ensure their oil spill response capability and readiness.
+The Parties agree to cooperate in scheduling, planning, conducting, and evaluating such exercises, including operator-initiated exercises, equipment deployment drills, and government-initiated exercises.
+BSEE will implement the objectives of the National Preparedness and Response Exercise Program (NPREP) that serve as a guide for conducting exercises.
+OSPR will implement the drills and exercise objectives, as described in OSPR's regulations, which are applicable to offshore facilities and which build upon the objectives of the NPREP.
+(14 C.C.R. § 820.01)